nomocas/yamvish/README.md

 Inspired from React, Ractive, jsblocks and Riot.

 - really fast both sides.
-- no need of jquery/zepto or cheerio/jsdom.
+- no need of jquery/zepto or cheerio/jsdom (but you could if needed).
 - really small (less than 4Ko minified/gzipped for the moment. should grow slightly)
 - dead simple. minimal learning curve.